 These gluten-free samosas are so easy to make.
 In fact, they’re easier to make than regular samosas.
 I must warn you, this recipe seems too good to be true, but it is in fact, amazing.

+Then pour the batter onto a pan, as if you were making pancakes.
 Make 2-3 naans (depending on how large you want your samosas).
-Let the naan cook long enough so that you can easily move the flat bread from a pan onto a baking sheet.
+Let the naan cook long enough so that you can easily move the flatbread from a pan onto a baking sheet.
 The bread will still look a little raw, but don’t worry – it will crisp up in the oven.

 Once you have the naan on a baking sheet, cut it in half.
 Then add a spoonful of your filling in the middle.